solid-contrib/information/solid-dictionary.md

 A URI that refers to a person that uniquely identifies a user to their public key

 ### Pod (Personal Online Datastore)
 A secure repository containing the user’s data.
-Users control application access to their POD(s).
+Users control application access to their P(s).

 ### Pod Manager
 An application that provides a UI and UX that allows the user to manage their Things, Files, People, and Applications.
 This management includes permissioning.